Principles – What Are We Aiming For?

 - at the planning stage – to match your building to its environment;

-- before building or renovating – to advise on suitable (both to the site and sustainable) building materials; and
+- before building or renovating – to advise on suitable (both to the site and sustainable) building materials and design; and

 - existing buildings – to identify both problems and solutions for health.